 Ulcerations and infection form underneath the callused area.
-These areas may not feel painful due to neuropathy, and may look like bruising underneath the callus.
+These areas may not be painful due to neuropathy and may look like bruising underneath the callus.
 The bruising is the progression of the ulceration to deeper layers of the skin.

 Poor blood flow diminishes the body’s ability to heal injuries and fight infection.